verana-labs/verifiable-trust-vpr-spec/spec.md

 - if `issuer_participant` is not a [[ref: active participant]], abort.
 - if `issuer_participant.vs_operator` is not equal to `operator`, abort.
 - if `issuer_participant.corporation_id` is not equal to `co.id` (where `co` is the `Corporation` entry resolved from the signing `corporation` account), abort.
-- if `digest_sri` is present but not a valid digest SRI, abort.
+- if `digest` is present and longer than 256 characters, abort.

 if `verifier_participant_id` is not null: